mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### When does inverse of a matrix exist?

-\textbf{Determine its rank}.
+**Determine its rank**.
 In order for a square matrix $A$ to have an inverse $A^{-1}$, then $A$ must be full rank.
 The rank of a matrix is a unique number associated with a square matrix.
 If the rank of an $n \times n$ matrix is less than $n$, the matrix does not have an inverse.

-\textbf{Compute its determinant}.
+**Compute its determinant**.
 The determinant is another unique number associated with a square matrix.
 When the determinant for a square matrix is equal to zero, the inverse for that matrix does not exist.

 $A, B \in \mathbb{R}^{n\times n}$ are non-singular.
 1. $(A^{-1})^{-1} = A$